What's New in IGetMail Version 4.1

 - Improved Log Management – With previous versions of IGetMail, the trace logs would grow rapidly and could

 consume a lot of free disk space.
-With Version 3.x, the logs are constrained to recording only the most recent
+Now, the logs are constrained to recording only the most recent

 500K of data to cap their size.